 • Creation of problem and game situations, surprise moments.

-• Using technical means: listening to audio recordings, showing slides on a projector.
+• Use of technical means: listening to audio recordings, showing slides on a projector.

-Examples of using motivational materials at the beginning of the lesson on the topic "Mushrooms and Berries"
+Examples of using motivating materials at the beginning of a lesson on the topic “Mushrooms and Berries”

 "Fairy Mushroom"Listening proverbs about mushrooms:

-Mushrooms grow in the village, and they are known in the city.
+Mushrooms grow in the village, but they are known in the city too.

-Spring is red with flowers, and autumn with mushrooms.
+Spring is red with flowers, and autumn is red with mushrooms.

-Berries love the day, mushrooms - night and shade. and etc.
+Berries love day, mushrooms love night and shade. and etc.

 Conversation with pupils: how they understand this or that proverb, where mushrooms grow, what kind of weather they like, etc.

-A squirrel (bear cub, hare, hedgehog or other forest animal) comes to visit the guys.
+A squirrel (bear cub, hare, hedgehog or other forest animal) comes to visit the children.
 She brought the children a bouquet of rowan branches as a gift.
-The squirrel distributes a branch to the guys and notices that they have sheets of paper, brushes and paints on their tables, but will the guys be able to draw rowan branches?
-After completing the task, the squirrel promises to play the game “Find your branch in the bouquet” with the guys.
+Squirrel hands out a branch to the guys and notices that they have sheets of paper, brushes and paints on their tables, but will the guys be able to draw rowan branches?
+After completing the task, the squirrel promises to play the game “Find your twig in the bouquet” with the guys.

-"Mushroom meadow"At the beginning of the lesson, the teacher asks the children puzzles about mushrooms and attaches pictures depicting guesses to the board (or puts figures of guessed mushrooms on the table).
+"Mushroom clearing"At the beginning of the lesson, the teacher asks the children puzzles about mushrooms and attaches pictures with guesses to the board (or puts figures of guessed mushrooms on the table).

-Holding conversations about mushrooms: where they grow, what places certain mushrooms like, which mushrooms are inedible.
-Children are given the task to divide the images of mushrooms into two groups - into edible and poisonous.
+Carrying out conversations about mushrooms: where they grow, what places certain mushrooms like, which mushrooms are inedible.
+Children are given the task of dividing the images of mushrooms into two groups - edible and poisonous.

 Physical education minute"For mushrooms".

-Drawing up a summary of a drawing lesson on the topic “Mushrooms and Berries”
+Drawing up notes for a drawing lesson on the topic “Mushrooms and Berries”

-Time plan for drawing classes in the preparatory group
+Temporary plan for a drawing lesson in the preparatory group

-The duration of a drawing lesson with pupils of 6–7 years old is no more than 30 minutes.
+The duration of a drawing lesson for pupils aged 6–7 years is no more than 30 minutes.

 • Organizational moment 1–2 minutes.